Learn how to calculate your target SAT score across the redesigned ("new") and "old" tests.

-The College Board has published an online tool and concordance tables to help students, teachers, parents, and admissions officers understand how the recent test changes impact SAT scores.
+The SAT was redesigned in March 2016.
+The College Board has published an online tool and concordance tables to help students, teachers, parents, and admissions officers understand how those test changes impact SAT scores.

 Want to know if your new SAT scores are good enough to get you accepted at your dream school?
 Follow these three steps.

 You can find the SAT scores for the 25th and 75th percentile of students in the most recently enrolled class on each of our college profiles on the "Admissions" tab.
 Remember, that score range is from the old SAT because those students applied to college before the test was redesigned.